jedarno/jedarno.github.io/_pages/about.md

 ---

+<b>Royal Holloway:</b> Alongside my PhD I am also teaching at Royal Holloway, as a lab assisstant.
+I am currently teaching cs5950: Deep Learning.

+---

+<b>Kew Gardens:</b> I am working with kew Gardens as a part of my PhD to improve the efficiency of the identification of herbarium samples.
+This project is part of a larger effort across the Natural Sciences to use machine learning to bridge the taxonomical gap.

+---

-I am also an amateur photographer.
+<b>Photography</b> I am also an amateur photographer.
 Mainly taking analogue photos on a Canon A1.
-I find the limitations of the analogue format require a more deliberate and thoughtful approach wich I enjoy.
+I find the limitations of the analogue format require a more deliberate and thoughtful approach which I enjoy.

+---